wso2-attic/ballerina-integrator/README.md

 | Chemistry | varchar(1) | YES  |     | NULL    |       |
 +-----------+------------+------+-----+---------+-------+
 ```
-In the below service. it added the student's data through the request.
-But student's results data must be located in the database as below.
+The student's data is added through the request in the following service.
+However, the student's result data must be located in the database as shown below.
 ```
 +-----+-----------+---------+-----------+
 | ID  | Com_Maths | Physics | Chemistry |